Parachutes (Coldplay album)

 Parachutes is the debut studio album by the British rock band Coldplay.
 It was released on 10 July 2000 by Parlophone in the United Kingdom and on 7 November 2000 by Nettwerk in the United States.
 Ken Nelson and the band co-produced all songs except "High Speed", which was produced by Chris Allison alone.
 Parachutes spawned four singles: "Shiver", "Yellow", "Trouble" and "Don't Panic", the latter being limited to Europe.
-"Sparks" gained notability in the 2020s after going viral on video platform TikTok.
+"Sparks" gained additional notability in the 2020s after going viral on video platform TikTok.
 In support of the album, Coldplay embarked on the Parachutes Tour (2000–2001).

 The album was a commercial success and was met with positive reviews from critics.
 Upon release, it quickly reached number one in the United Kingdom and has since been certified 9× Platinum.
 In the United States, the album peaked at number 51 on the Billboard 200 and eventually was certified double platinum.
 It won the Grammy Award for Best Alternative Music Album in 2002, the British Album of the Year award at the 2001 Brit Awards, and many other accolades.
 Parachutes is also the 22nd-best-selling album of the 21st century in the United Kingdom.
-As of July 2025, it has sold over 17 million copies worldwide.
+As of July 2020, it has sold over 13 million copies around the world.